skilld-labs/trino-odbc/docs/markdown/setup/connection-proxy-guide.md

 # Connection Proxy Setup Guide

-Timestream ODBC driver supports connecting to Amazon Timestream through a proxy.
+Trino ODBC driver supports connecting to Amazon Trino through a proxy.
 To use this feauture the following environment variables should be configured based on your proxy setting.

 |  Environment Variable       |   Comment                                                              |
 |-----------------------------|------------------------------------------------------------------------|